California Knife Law – The Complete Guide (In Plain English)

 Balisong (Butterfly) Knives:

-Balisong or butterfly knives fall under the category of switchblades and are illegal to own or carry in California.
+Balisong or butterfly knives fall under the category of switchblades and are illegal to own or carry in California if their blade is 2 inches or longer.

 Prohibited Knife Types in California